Clinton-Davis/focus_fitness/README.md

  Bugs:
  after adding a check to see if user is the same as the author, as to let the author edir or update post I have noticed the comments messages is chnaging as to how is logged it.

+### deplyment

+If you are starting with a new Database.
+You will have to comment out all 'Blog categorys' forms views

+make migrations

+then before you make superuser, you will have to comment out: memberships.models - def post_save_usermembership_create cart.context.py - def get_loged_user_discount(request): and the if request.user.is_authenticated:(the entire if statment).

+profiles.models - create_or_update_user_profile.
+Then you will be ok to make superuser.
+Login to /admin/ and make memberships Fre/Pro and fill Stripe Products API id.
+Then in UserMemberships, make the superuser a member.
+Once that is done, uncomment everything, and you will be ready to go.